Improved Random-Binning Exponent for Distributed Hypothesis Testing: Introduction

-so neither observer can make any nontrivial guess between the two hypotheses based merely on its own observation.
-We refer to the observer who observes $X^n$ as the \emph{sender} and the one who observes $Y^n$ as the \emph{receiver}.
+We shall focus on the scenario where the decision is made by one of the observers.
+Specifically, we refer to the observer who observes $X^n$ as the \emph{sender} and the one who observes $Y^n$ as the \emph{receiver}.
 Let $R>0$ denote the permitted communication rate.
-The sender creates an $n R$-bit message $m=f(x^k)$ and sends it to the receiver, who in turn makes a guess between $\mH_0$ and $\mH_1$ using some function $g(m,y^n)$.
+The sender creates an $n R$-bit message $m=f(x^n)$ and sends it to the receiver.
+Then the receiver makes a decision between $\mH_0$ and $\mH_1$ using some function $g(m,y^n)$.

-We shall focus on the Stein-type exponent: the probability of a guessing error under $\mH_0$ is only required to approach zero (possibly slowly), and we seek the fastest decay of error probability under $\mH_1$.
-More formally, let $p(\epsilon,n,R)$ denote the smallest attainable error probability under $\mH_1$ when the observation length is $n$, the permitted communication rate is $R$, and the error probability under $\mH_0$ is required to be no larger than $\epsilon$.
+We require the probability of a decision error by the receiver under $\mH_0$ to approach zero (possibly slowly), and seek the fastest decay of error probability under $\mH_1$.
+More formally, let $p(\epsilon,n,R)$ denote the smallest attainable error probability under $\mH_1$ when the observation length is $n$, the permitted communication rate is $R$, and the error probability under $\mH_0$ is required to be less than or equal to $\epsilon$.
 We are interested in

-The exact characterization of $E(R)$ for any $P_{XY}$ and $Q_{XY}$ is a long-standing open problem.
-Well known are three types of schemes and corresponding lower bounds on $E(R)$, respectively, by Ahlswede and Csisz\'ar \cite{ahlswedecsiszar86}, by Han \cite{han87}, and by Shimokawa, Han, and Amari (SHA) \cite{shimokawahanamari94}.
-The idea of Ahlswede and Csisz\'ar is for the sender to produce a lossy compression $u^n$ of its observation $x^n$, and to send the index of $u^n$ to the receiver.
-Their scheme is optimal for ``testing against independence,'' namely, when $X$ and $Y$ are independent under $Q_{XY}$.
-Han improves upon Ahlswede-Csisz\'ar by adding a typicality check by the sender: if $(x^n,u^n)$ are not jointly typical, then the sender tells the receiver to ignore $y^n$ and simply to declare $\mH_1$.
-When the communication rate $R$ is not sufficient to describe $u^n$, SHA use random binning as in Wyner-Ziv coding \cite{wynerziv76}.
-Rahman and Wagner \cite{rahmanwagner12} show that SHA's scheme is optimal for a scenario called ``testing against conditional independence''; see their work for more details.
-A finer analysis of the error probabilities in SHA's scheme was conducted by Weinberger and Kochman \cite{weinbergerkochman19}.
-Watanabe \cite{watanabe22} shows an example where all the above schemes are suboptimal: better error exponents can be obtained when one applies two SHA-type schemes in parallel.
+The exact characterization of $E(R)$ for general $P_{XY}$ and $Q_{XY}$ is a long-standing open problem.
+Well known are three schemes and corresponding lower bounds on $E(R)$, respectively, by Ahlswede and Csisz\'ar (AC) \cite{ahlswedecsiszar86}, by Han \cite{han87}, and by Shimokawa, Han, and Amari (SHA) \cite{shimokawahanamari94}.
+The idea of both AC and Han is for the sender to produce a lossy compression $u^n$ of its observation $x^n$, and to send the index of $u^n$ to the receiver; Han's analysis yields a better error exponent than AC.
+SHA use random binning as in Wyner-Ziv coding \cite{wynerziv76}, which allows the sender to compress $x^n$ at rates that are larger than $R$, and to send only part of the index of $u^n$ to the receiver.

-In the present work, we provide a simple and natural modification of SHA's scheme, and show that it strictly improves over SHA's error exponent.